 Meet The Team

 After witnessing my own Grandfathers sad journey through his Alzheimers diagnosis and illness, I developed a passion for improving dementia services and supporting people to live well with dementia.
-I went on to acheive my diploma in Health and Social Care Services with Hertfordshire University and started to work in a variety of nursing teams for the elderly including hospital wards, residential care and community settings.
+I went on to achieve my diploma in Health and Social Care Services with Hertfordshire University and started to work in a variety of nursing teams for the elderly including hospital wards, residential care and community settings.
 After spending 8 years working in The NHS East Herts Early Memory Diagnosis and Support Service, visiting carers and people having received a new diagnosis of dementia I realised that there was a very real need for people with early-moderate memory problems to have somewhere they can go and feel a part of something pro active, social and stimulating that they felt they could fit into.

 I went on to train in Cognitive Stimulation Therapy and have now developed a fantastic team of care support staff and volunteers who assist in the running and implementing of activities.
 Every member of the team shows great understanding, patience and empathy as well as receiving regular updates and new training in dementia care and how we can best practice to ensure everyone who attends is happy with the support they receive.
 We also ensure there is a trained fist aider in every group.